Demsley1/Budget-Tracker-PWA/README.md

   ## *Installation*

-  This app is hosted live on heroku, to access it click the link provided in this readme.
-Also Using the link to my GitHub repo you can view the files and download them onto your local system to give them a go.
+  This app is hosted live on heroku, so to access it click the link provided in this readme.
+Also Using the link to my GitHub repo you can view the files and download them onto your local system to view the file structure of this project.

   ## Usage

   When you are out spending and earning you want to keep track of how much money is coming and going.
-This app lets you do just that by submitting a name of the deposit and amount then when you click add deposit, it stores the value in the database, and shows on a graph howm uch is gained and lost.
+This app lets you do just that by submitting a name of the deposit and amount then when you click add deposit, it stores the value in the database, and shows on a graph how much is gained and lost.
 The same works for withdrawals, just click the deduct amount button to remove an amount of money from the adjusted budget.
 It will work online, and offline if you have a not so stable connection to the internet.
-Last but not least if you prefer to just use it from the home-screen of your phone it is a downloadable app as well.
+At the very least if prefer to just use it from the home-screen of your phone it is a downloadable app as well.

   ## Screenshots/Links